ciaranmcnulty/behat-stepthroughextension/README.md

 bin/behat --step-through features/my-failing-feature
 ```

-After each step you will see the message `[Paused: press enter to continue]`.
+After each step you will see the message `[Paused after "<step text>" - press enter to continue]`.
 Until you do this the suite execution is paused